 - The next day, remove the broth from the fridge, and remove some of the fat solids that you see.
 I recommend leaving some of it though for extra flavor!
 Set it on your stove on a medium heat.
 Dry fry the whole cloves, cinnamon stick, star anise, and coriander seeds on a medium low heat until the spices are fragrant and highly aromatic.

 - Place the spices in cheesecloth or a tea strainer.
 Add this to your broth, and bring to the boil.
 Lower to a simmer, and simmer for around 35 minutes.

 - Remove the spices, and begin to add your spices.
-Add 3.5 tbsp chicken bouillon, 3.5 tbsp fish sauce, and 2 tbsp rock candy.
+Add 3.5 tablespoon chicken bouillon, 3.5 tablespoon fish sauce, and 2 tablespoon rock candy.
 Stir well.
 Taste, and then begin to add additional chicken bouillon and fish sauce to taste.

 - Meanwhile, cook the rice noodles according to package directions.
 Once finished, add the noodles and as much of the chicken as would you like back to the broth.

 - VERY IMPORTANT: Once the noodles and chicken have been added, be sure to taste the broth again!
 The noodles will soak up a lot of the flavor.
 So add additional bouillon and fish sauce to compensate for this.
 The end result of the broth is that it should be salty.

 - Dish it up now into HUGE bowls and garnish to your hearts content!